 Playing around with the ratio here will affect the sound.
 Remember that higher ratios lead to greater attenuation.

-Of course, it’s important to also adjust the other parameters and to listen intently to get get the results you’re after.
+Of course, it’s also important to adjust the other parameters and to listen intently to get the results you’re after.

-Again, there’s not perfect one-setting-fits-all for compression.
+Again, there’s no perfect one-setting-fits-all for compression.
 The suggestions above will get you to a good starting point.

 Other Uses Of Ratio Parameters In Audio

 Compressors are not the only processors that utilize ratio controls.
 Ratio controls can be found in the following audio processes:

 - Noise Gates

 Note that these effects all act on a signal’s dynamic range.

 - The limiter can be thought of as a compressor with a ratio of ∞:1.